Ramisto/eJPT-cheatsheet/General-Knowledge/Cybersecurity-basics.md

 - its size (small, medium, large)
 - its core business (medical, industrial, artisanal, etc.)
-- its objectives (achieving certification, reaching new customers more demanding,...)
+- its objectives (achieving certification, reaching new customers more demanding,etc.)
 - its budget